GregoryPauwelsGP/ReCAP_handson/README.md

 ### Observe the Result
-When you run your CAP + Fiori app:
-•	The Books table now displays the stock values with color-coded indicators based on stock levels: o	High stock (>100) → Criticality 3 o	Medium stock (10–50) → Criticality 2 o	Low stock (<10) → Criticality 1
+When you run your CAP + Fiori app the Books table now displays the stock values with color-coded indicators based on stock levels:
+-	High stock (>100) → Criticality 3
+-	Medium stock (10–50) → Criticality 2
+-	Low stock (<10) → Criticality 1

-•	The icon representation makes it easy to quickly identify low, medium, or high stock books.
+The icon representation makes it easy to quickly identify low, medium, or high stock books.

 ### Summary